-Put another way, automatic deletion of emails is virtually certain to delete emails which constitute records, according to the State Archives.
-The unnecessary automatic email destruction policy puts public records at risk, undermines the Freedom of Information Law, and requires state employees to laboriously go through their inboxes to sort and save emails they need for their work or to comply with archiving rules.
+New York's current unnecessary automatic email destruction policy puts public records at risk, undermines the Freedom of Information Law, and requires state employees to laboriously go through their inboxes to sort and save emails they need for their work or to comply with archiving rules.
 Automatically destroying emails has these high costs while simultaneously reducing the transparency and accountability of the state government.